oceanbase/oceanbase/README.md

 ## How to build

-See [OceanBase Developer Document](https://github.com/oceanbase/oceanbase/wiki/Compile) to learn how to compile and deploy a munually compiled observer.
+See [OceanBase Developer Document](https://github.com/oceanbase/oceanbase/wiki/Compile) to learn how to compile and deploy a manually compiled observer.

 # Roadmap